 - Your thesis committee must be comprised of a minimum of three UMaine faculty members (full-time or part-time), including the thesis advisor; the committee may include a maximum of five total members.
-The number of committee members and their expertise will be determined by the advisor and student. - The committee may include one Honors College representative; this member will serve as the mentor for assembling the Reading List.
-Many committees do not include an Honors representative; in these cases, the Honors College assigns a representative to the student. f - The committee may include 1 external member; the external member may not serve as the thesis advisor.
+The number of committee members and their expertise will be determined by the advisor and student. - The committee must include one Honors College representative; that representative may also serve as the advisor. - The committee may include 1 external member; the external member may not serve as the thesis advisor.
 The external member would constitute a fourth member of the committee. - If the thesis is a capstone for double majors, the committee may need to have advisors or members from both disciplines.
 Please consult with the chairs/directors of your departments to make this determination.

-Information on who can serve as your Honors representative can be found at the "Contact Us" page on our website.
+^{}Information on who can serve as your Honors representative can be found at the "Contact Us" page on our website.

-VII.
 The Thesis Defense

-The thesis defense is the presentation and discussion of your Honors thesis and Reading List.
+The thesis defense is the presentation and discussion of your Honors thesis and reading list.
 It typically involves a presentation of the research (c.
 20 min.), and time for questions from your committee about the work.
 Both creative and research theses must follow the basic three-part defense structure:

-- Honors thesis presentation with Q&A for one hour - Honors Reading List conversation with committee for one hour - Committee deliberation for up to 30 minutes
+- Honors thesis presentation with Q&A for one hour - Honors reading list conversation with committee for one hour - Committee deliberation for up to 30 minutes

-Your defense is a presentation and discussion with your thesis committee-people YOU have selected, and who have been helping with your project!
-Remember, you will have spent lots of time working on both the thesis and the Reading List, and therefore will have PLENTY to talk about!
+Your defense is a presentation and discussion with your thesis committee--people YOU have selected, and who have been helping with your project!
+Remember, you will have spent lots of time working on both the thesis and the reading list, and therefore will have PLENTY to talk about!

-VIII.
 More About the Honors Reading List